- TECHNOLOGY HELP

 In an effort to maximize student access to teacher information and instructional content, South St. Paul Secondary has a 1:1 device program.
 We have standardized on Chromebook devices.
 The District recognizes that a very effective plan for school use would be a device that the student/family owns, cares for, and has access to 24/7, 365 days a year.
 For this reason, our schools wish to partner with parents by allowing for family-owned devices to be part of our 1:1 computing initiative through a Bring Your Own Device (BYOD) program.

-Students MUST register their device with our Technology Department and will be installing some specific software.
+Students MUST register their device with our Technology Department.
 The top portion of the Chromebook Agreement must also be completed and returned.

 While a specific device has not been mandated by South St. Paul Public Schools for the BYOD program, a device brought to school is recommended to meet the following minimum standards: